Sign In Forgot Password

 The FTJC Sukkah will be at the Fort Washington Collegiate Campus, accessed via the back gate on Magaw Place.

-There is no signup or scheduling for meals, just show up, be friendly, be considerate of those waiting, and be patient if necessary!
-It is also possible to make kiddush and hamotzi inside the Sukkah and then move to the garden lawn.
+There is no sign-up or scheduling for meals.
+Just show up, be friendly, be considerate of those waiting, and be patient if necessary!
+It is also possible, if need be, to make kiddush and hamotzi inside the Sukkah and then continue eating outside it.

 Please **clean up** and leave no trace, so we don't have skunks as ushpizin (guests)!
 No smoking; alcohol for making kiddush only.
 Please keep noise down in the evening, as the Sukkah stands next to an apartment building full of our neighbors.